spp1914-cocpn/cocpn-sim/README.md

 * Robust Control Toolbox

 Since MATLAB provides its own set of libraries, which may conflict with system libraries (especially with glibc/libstdc++), it may be neccessary to find a MATLAB release which is suitable for your distribution, or to use a [hackaround](https://wiki.archlinux.org/index.php/matlab#MATLAB_crashes_when_displaying_graphics).
-MATLAB 2016b is known to work with Ubuntu 16.04 and OMNeT++ 5.0, but OMNeT++ must be compiled without QtEnv and OpenSceneGraph-Support.
+MATLAB 2019b is known to work with Ubuntu 18.04/20.04 and OMNeT++ 5.6.2, but it may be required to compile OMNeT++ without OpenSceneGraph-Support.

+We maintain a [patched version](https://github.com/spp1914-cocpn/omnetpp) of OMNeT++ that prevents an annoying crash at the end of simulations when running in commandline (Cmdenv) mode.

 The script ``setenv.sh`` is provided in order to set up the necessary environment variables before launching the OMNeT++ IDE.
 It requires you to export the variables ``OPP_ROOT`` and ``MCR_ROOT``, pointing to the root directory of OMNeT++ and MATLAB.
 Then, you can source the script and launch the OMNeT++ IDE:
 ``. setenv.sh``
 ``omnetpp``

 The OMNeT++ IDE will ask you to set up a new working space.
 Proceed and import all subfolders mentioned below, except the folder ``matlab``.
 Build the whole workspace.
-You will then find a working example of a NCS simulation in ``ncs-testbench``.
+You will then find a working example of a NCS simulation in ``ncs-testbench/simulations``.

 ## Architecture
 The key component of CoCPN-Sim is the OMNeT++ module ``NcsContext``.